-The final stages of the project involve a detailed assessment of the heritage significance of each of the properties agreed with Council to be listed and completion of State Heritage Inventory database inventory sheets for each item, with recommendations for new listings for inclusion in Schedule 5 of the new consolidated Inner West LEP.
+The final steps of the project involved a detailed assessment of the heritage significance of each of the other 26 properties and completion of Heritage Inventory Sheets for each item, with recommendations for new listings for inclusion in Schedule 5 of the Inner West LEP 2022.

-- Summary information of the places recommended for listing, and those that do not reach the threshold for listing, are included in Sections 2.0 and 3.0 of this report.
-Detailed inventory sheets for each place are included in Appendix A. - The Thematic History of Pubs in the Inner West is included at Appendix B. - GIS mapping for the places recommended for listing is referred to at Appendix D, but provided to Council electronically.
+Summary information of the places recommended for listing, and those that do not reach the threshold for listing, are included in Sections 2.0 and 3.0 of this report.
+Detailed inventory sheets for each place are included in Appendix A.

+The Thematic History of Pubs in the Inner West is included at Appendix A.